To enable or disable the plugin, enable or disable the

 If your rewrite rules seem not to be working properly, make

 sure that you have reloaded the rules table by calling

 When the plugin reads each rule from the rules table, it

-digest hash value, and updates the
+and a digest hash value, and uses them to update the

 mysql> SELECT * FROM query_rewrite.rewrite_rules\G *************************** 1. row *************************** id: 1 pattern: SELECT ? pattern_database: NULL replacement: SELECT ? + 1 enabled: YES message: NULL pattern_digest: 46b876e64cd5c41009d91c754921f1d4 normalized_pattern: select ?

 For information about statement digesting, normalized statements, and digest hash values, see Section 25.9, “Performance Schema Statement Digests”.

 Patterns use the same syntax as prepared statements (see